 3. Executive Board and Supervisory Board procedures as well as the composition and procedures of their committees

 The Executive Board manages the Company in its own responsibility.
 The three members of the Executive Board manage the business of the Company in accordance with legal requirements, the Rules of Procedure established by the Supervisory Board for the Executive Board, the schedule of responsibilities of the Executive Board, the Code of Conduct of Bilfinger and the Executive Board resolutions.
 Details of their management authority are regulated in the Executive Board schedule of responsibilities; they have joint and equal responsibility for the management of the Company.
 The resolutions of the Executive Board are made primarily in the Executive Board meetings, but may also be made in written procedures or through other methods of communication.
-The Rules of Procedure for the Executive Board regulates, among other things, which situations require a resolution from the Executive Board and which transactions and actions require the approval of the Supervisory Board or one of its committees.
-The Chairman of the Executive Board coordinates the work of the members of the Executive Board; in 2016 there were 39 Executive Board meetings.
+The Rules of Procedure for the Executive Board regulates, among other things, which situations require a resolution from the full Executive Board and which transactions and actions require the approval of the Supervisory Board or one of its committees.
+The Chairman of the Executive Board coordinates the work of the members of the Executive Board; in the reporting year 2017 there were 29 Executive Board meetings.

 The Supervisory Board appoints, supervises and advises the Executive Board and is involved in key decisions affecting the company.
 The Supervisory Board executes its tasks in accordance with legal requirements, the Articles of Incorporation, its Rules of Procedure and its resolutions.
 It is composed of twelve members, of whom six are representatives of the shareholders and six are representatives of the employees.
 Members of the Supervisory Board all have the same rights and obligations and are not bound by instructions or orders.
 The resolutions of the Supervisory Board are made primarily in Supervisory Board meetings, but can also be made in written procedures or through other methods of communication.
 Insofar as nothing else is compulsory under the law, Supervisory Board resolutions require the simple majority of votes cast.
 In the event of a tied vote, the Chairman of the Supervisory Board has a casting vote; if the Chairman does not participate, the Deputy Chairman has a casting vote provided he is a representative of the shareholders.
-The Chairman of the Supervisory Board coordinates the work of the Supervisory Board; in 2016 there were 14 meetings of the Supervisory Board.
+The Chairman of the Supervisory Board coordinates the work of the Supervisory Board; in the reporting year 2017 there were eleven meetings of the Supervisory Board.